The neutron decay anomaly, neutron stars and dark matter

-In term of masses and couplings at the particle physics level given in Eq. \eqref{Lparticles}, the variables $z_i$ are given by: \be z_{n\chi}= \frac{m_\phi}{\sqrt{g_\chi g_n}}\,, \;\;\; z_\chi= \frac{m_\phi}{g_\chi}\,, \ee The presence of DM, even with self-interactions, tends to soften the effective EoS of the neutron star, given rise to smaller and less massive NS \cite{Cline2018}.
-This effect can be compensated by the effective repulsive interaction parametrised by $z_{n\chi}$.
-This can be seen in the example plotted on the RHS in Fig. \eqref{plotMRDM}, for the EoSs UIX and QMC6.
-We include as solid lines the case without DM for comparison, one without repulsive interactions (obtained by setting $g_{n\chi}=0$), and including the latter with $z_{n \chi}= 2 z_\chi= 100 $ MeV.
-However, a too large repulsive potential will expel the neutrons, and produce instead a ``DM'' star, i.e., a configuration with $n_\chi \gg n_n$.
-Therefore, independently of the EoS of nuclear matter, this imposes a lower bound on $z_{n\chi} \gtrsim z_\chi/\sqrt{2}$, such that when $z_\chi \simeq \sqrt{2} z_{n \chi}$ we reach the same equilibrium configuration for NS than in the absence of DM.
 Varying $z_\chi$, $z_{n_\chi}$ we then obtain the parameter space available in order to reproduce NS with 2 solar masses and a radius larger than 11.4 km \cite{Riley2021} (12.2 km \cite{Miller2021}), shown in Fig. \eqref{plotlimitzchiznchi}.
 We stress that although the upper limit on the repulsive parameter $z_{n\chi}$ depends on the EoS used for nuclear matter, and may disappear or be relaxed for other parametrizations of the EoS, the lower limit is universal.
 We also notice that the larger the value of the self-interacting parameter $z_\chi$ the more difficult to get massive enough neutron stars due to the softening of the EoS, and although this could be compensated by increasing the repulsive parameter $z_{n\chi}$, this is not possible beyond some value $z_\chi \approx 110$ MeV because the repulsive interaction turns the star into a DM one.
 Therefore, once the value of $g_\chi$ is set in order to obtain the right DM abundance, this would always translate into an upper bound for the light scalar mediator mass.